DebanshuCS/AnoDet-ICS-NN/README.md

 A means [Process ID].
 SWaT has six processes.
-We have six models for each process.
+six models for each process.

 B means [Duplicate training ID].
-We made two independent training sessions for each model (process), and chose a better one, which has smaller training loss.
+Two independent training sessions for each model (process), and chose a better one, which has smaller training loss.

 ### dat/